Take a trip with me to the Murder She Wrote themed cookalong…

 En route, after stopping at a diner she discovers one of the passengers has been murdered.
-This first by strangling and then stabbed with a screwdriver.
+This was first by strangling and then stabbed with a screwdriver.
 With all the passengers and driver as possible suspects.
 Some have connections with the victim, a one-time bank robber but now on parole, it’s up to Jessica to find the culprit.
 Linda plays Jane Pascal, a passenger whose husband Steve’s father died during this same robbery one of the suspects.

 Anyway onto Linda Blair’s English Trifle…

 This was the first time I’ve made a trifle that doesn’t include individual packets of a jelly mix, sponge, custard powder and whipped cream powder in one wee box (Jenny and the other Brits here will probably know the brand of trifle mix I’m talking about here).
 So it’s going to be a wee bit of a novelty… so now let’s get cooking…

 A full review of this episode will possibly be reviewed at a later date.
-This especially after reading that this episode was a homage to Agatha Christie’s book, Murder On The Orient Express (1974).
-This I discovered as having read some of the blurb around it, so I’m now more than intrigued how this episode and storyline will play out.
+This is especially after reading that this episode was a homage to Agatha Christie’s book, Murder On The Orient Express (1974).
+This I discovered as having read some of the blurbs around it, so I’m now more than intrigued about how this episode and storyline will play out.